Install the Splunk Add-on for Microsoft Cloud Services

 You can install this add-on on a search head cluster for all search-time functionality, but configure inputs on forwarders to avoid duplicate data collection.

-Before you install this add-on to a cluster, make the following changes to the add-on package, remove the
+Before you install this add-on to a cluster, remove the inputs.conf file.

-The Splunk Add-Ons manual includes an Installing add-ons guide that helps you successfully install any Splunk-supported add-on to your Splunk platform.
+The Splunk Add-Ons manual includes an About installing Splunk add-ons guide that helps you successfully install any Splunk-supported add-on to your Splunk platform.

 For a walkthrough of the installation procedure, follow the link that matches your deployment scenario: